wg-osr/walkerga.github.io/_posts/2020-11-12-call-for-judgement.md

 title: Call for Judgement
 ---

-R: 60’		D: 1 hour
+**R**: 60’		**D**: [dice] x 10 minutes

-You name a code of law and summon a celestial spirit of judgement, a spherical amalgation of wings and unblinking eyes.
-For 1 hour, it will do all it can to enforce the law to the letter, triggering a catastrophe in face of an impossible task.
+You need to name a code of law or a contract in your invetory to cast this spell.
+A celestial spirit of judgement in the shape of a spherical amalgation of wings and unblinking eyes is summoned from above the target.
+For the duration, everything within its sight will be forced to follow the named law or contract to the letter.
+The spell ends if the entity is killed.
+It has [sum] HD, resists all damage.

-It has [dice] HD, resists all damage, and radiates a [dice]*10’ aura that enforces the law to the letter.
+If the spell would provoke a semantic loop, or a contradiction, it fails and a [catastrophe](/list/spell-catastrophe) is triggered.

+If you invest 4 dice or more in this spell, the effect becomes permanent.

 ###### Call + Judgement
 ###### Adapted from [A Blasted Cratered Land](https://crateredland.blogspot.com/2019/01/the-cleric.html)